 One of the companies I used to get around Guatemala was GuateGo.
 They are a Central America-focused transportation company that offers shuttle buses between every popular tourist destination in Guatemala!
 The best thing is you can prebook them so you don’t have to worry about booking anything when you arrive!

 Best Time To Visit Guatemala

 Nicknamed the land of eternal spring, there isn’t really a bad time to visit Guatemala.
-However, Guatemala’s location relative to the equator means that there are distinct dry and wet seasons.
+However, Guatemala’s location relative to the equator means that there are distinct dry and rainy seasons.

 The dry season in Guatemala is from November to April and the wet season in Guatemala is from May to October.
-During wet season, it doesn’t mean that there will be heavy rainfall constantly.
+During the rainy season, it doesn’t mean that there will be heavy rainfall constantly.
 Usually, it rains a few hours a day a few times a week.

 If you are in the highlands of Guatemala, expect warm and beautiful days and cool nights.
 If you are in low elevation such as the Peten rainforest region, expect high humidity and warmer weather.

 If you want to stay in Guatemala, there are a few other tourist destinations worth visiting.
-They are namely Livingston, El Paredon, and Monterrico.
+They are namely Livingston, El Paredon, Monterrico, and Rio Dulce.